Mkikii/skillswap/README.md

 # SkillSwap - Skill Exchange Platform

-SkillSwap is a full-stack web application that connects learners with teachers in a community-driven skill-sharing platform.
+A full-stack web application that connects learners with teachers in a community-driven skill-sharing platform.
 Users can browse available skill listings, create their own offerings, and engage in knowledge exchange.

 ## Live Deployment